 May The Winds Blow Till They Have Waken’d Death!

 Advantageously situated in the triangular trade between Europe, Africa, and the Americas, Essaouira was sometimes called “The Port of Timbuktu” in reference to its volume of exported African goods.
-This vital position was protected by the Port Skala—fortified ramparts that also offer iconic late afternoon views.
-Movie lovers will even recognize this small fortress as a filming location for Othello, the 1952 big-screen adaptation by none other than Orson Welles.
+This vital position was protected by the Port Skala—fortified ramparts that offer iconic late afternoon views.
+Movie lovers will also recognize this small fortress as a filming location for Othello, the 1952 big-screen adaptation by none other than Orson Welles.

 The Caravanes Of Antioch

-Tucked away in a nondescript alley, Caravane Café serves an inventive blend of flavors that span the globe—but it is not merely the cuisine that draws diners to this uniquely renovated riad.
+Tucked away in a nondescript alley, Caravane Café serves an inventive blend of flavors that span the globe—but it is not merely the cuisine that draws diners to this renovated riad.
 Upon entering the art- and palm-filled courtyard, you’ll be greeted by live musicians, fire eaters, and an intoxicatingly jubilant atmosphere.
 It’s the perfect place for a plate of Thai beef, a celebratory mojito, and a fun-filled night with good music and new friends.